Buying guide for Drain Cleaner products

 Safe cleaning products whose formulations have been certified by the Environmental Protection Agency's Design for the Environment program or GreenSeal.

-A health hazard score based on the number of product ingredients that are categorized as low, medium or high health concern.
+- A health hazard rating based on the number of product ingredients categorized as low, medium or high health concern;

 - Indicators that the product exhibits other negative aspects (e.g., does the product contain ingredients that have been banned or subjected to regulatory restrictions);

 - Indicators that the product is among the best on the market in its category (e.g., has the product been certified as safe or healthy by a credible third-party);